Luddi1/OpenScan3/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- OpenScanConfig from single settings file
 - Endstop homing routine
 - Fix gphoto2 in get_cameras()
 - picamera2 _get_camera() should not stop when focus or exposure settings are changed.
 - get_number_stacks() is hacky
+- Adjust /scanning for focus stacking
+- OpenScanConfig from single settings file
 - Download zip via API (compress_project_photos())

 <p align="right">(<a href="#top">back to top</a>)</p>